aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 ``Jolokia`` collector collect time
 ''''''''''''''''''''''''''''''''''

 * ``kafka_jolokia_collector_collect_time``: Represents the time taken by the Jolokia collector to collect metrics.
-Jolokia is a JMX-HTTP bridge giving an alternative to native JMX access.
+Jolokia is a JMX-HTTP bridge, giving an alternative to native JMX access.

 Apache Kafka log